hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 myObject.b; // ?
 ```

-    - What's difference between two references form a value perspective?
+a.
+What's difference between two references form a value perspective?
-    - What's difference between two form `[[GET]]` operation?
+b.
+What's difference between two form `[[GET]]` operation?
-    - Can you distinguish whether property exist and holds the explicit value of **undefined** or whether the property does not exist with inspecting only the result?
+c.
+Can you distinguish whether property exist and holds the explicit value of `undefined` or whether the property does not exist with inspecting only the result?
-    - How can you distinguish these two scenario?
+d.
+How can you distinguish these two scenario?

 a.
 None
 b.
 The `[[Get]]` operation underneath, though subtle at a glance, potentially performed a bit more "work" for the reference `myObject.b` than for the reference `myObject.a`.
 c.
 Inspecting only the value results, you cannot distinguish whether a property exists and holds the explicit value `undefined`, or whether the property does *not* exist and `undefined` was the default return value after `[[Get]]` failed to return something explicitly.

 77. ### When invoking [[Put]], how it behaves?

     When invoking `[[Put]]`, how it behaves differs based on a number of factors, including whether the property is already present on the object or not.
     If the property is present, the `[[Put]]` algorithm will roughly check:

     a.
 Is the property an accessor descriptor? **If so, call the setter, if any.**
     b.
 Is the property a data descriptor with `writable` of `false`? **If so, silently fail in `non-strict mode`, or throw `TypeError` in `strict mode`.**
     c.
 Otherwise, set the value to the existing property as normal.

     If the property is not yet present on the object in question, the `[[Put]]` operation is even more nuanced and complex.
-We will revisit this scenario in Chapter 5 when we discuss `[[Prototype]]` to give it more clarity.

 78. ### If the property is present on the object, the [[put]] what will do?